N-acetyl-L-cysteine: benefits, dosage, contraindications

 ✪✪✪✪

-Some clinical research shows that taking N-acetyl cysteine at 900 mg per day for 4 weeks, then 900 mg twice a day for 4 weeks, and then 900 mg three times a day for 4 weeks improves irritability symptoms in children with autism spectrum disorders.
-Additional clinical research shows that taking N-acetyl cysteine at 1200 mg per day in combination with risperidone (an antipsychotic) for 8 weeks is more effective than risperidone alone for reducing irritability in children and adolescents with autism spectrum disorders.
-Although N-acetyl cysteine seems slightly effective in reducing irritability, it does not appear to improve other symptoms associated with autism spectrum disorders.
+Some clinical research shows that taking N-acetylcysteine at 900 mg per day for 4 weeks, then 900 mg twice daily for 4 weeks, then 900 mg three times daily for 4 weeks improves symptoms of irritability in children with autism spectrum disorder.
+Additional clinical research shows that taking N-acetylcysteine at 1200 mg per day in combination with risperidone (an antipsychotic) for 8 weeks is more effective than risperidone alone at reducing irritability in children and adolescents with autism spectrum disorder.
+Although N-acetylcysteine appears to be slightly effective in reducing irritability, it does not appear to improve other symptoms associated with autism spectrum disorder.

 Posologie